 - Row to the Church of the Assumption – You can rent your own row boat and head out to the church that sits on an island at the heart of the lake.
 Maybe even do a little picnic.

 Where to Stay – Old Bled House

 A beautiful hotel in the city of Bled, just 300m from the lake.
-It’s an old renaissance building that’s been fully renovated and is super charming.
-The stone walls and wooden furniture makes it a quaint stay in Bled.
+It’s an old Renaissance building that’s been fully renovated and is super charming.
+The stone walls and wooden furniture make it a quaint stay in Bled.
 Find the latest prices here.

 Wine is one of the defining aspects of Maribor Slovenia and the surrounding countryside, and it’s one of the most perfectly preserved old cities in Europe.

 - Visit the Old Vine House – You can’t come to Maribor Slovenia and not see the world’s oldest grapevine for yourself.
 This 440-year-old plant still makes wine, which is these days reserved for being gifts to important visitors to the country.

 - Maribor Cathedral – This 900-year-old cathedral was originally built in a medieval design and later overhauled into a more gothic vibe.

 - The Plague Column – A 300-year-old monument to the lives lost during the plague.
 A stunning piece of art and a worthy reminder of how precious life is.